 The 10 Best Ultrasonic Cleaners

 This wiki has been updated 37 times since it was first published in June of 2015.
 Sonic waves have all kinds of useful properties, including the ability to scrub items thoroughly without chemicals.
 Our selection of ultrasonic cleaners includes industrial and consumer models that are ideal for maintaining jewelry, dental equipment, tattoo needles, and even sensitive items, like CDs and DVDs.
 Just make sure to familiarize yourself with which things can and cannot be cleaned.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes